 Chewing gum and eating with your mouth open can both contribute to trapped wind as you tend to swallow more air - as can drinking fizzy drinks.
 Being stressed can also make you gulp down extra air so practise slow breathing when you feel stressed.
 Mindfulness may also help with this.

 Some people with IBS report using probiotics can help to relieve gas and bloating.
 An increasing number of studies are being carried out into this area, however more research is still needed.
-You can learn more about probiotics and IBD here.

 Taking some exercise - even just walking around while at work - can help the transit of gas through your digestive system.

 Try lying down on your left hand side and massaging your abdomen to help the gas move through your intestines.
 If you can’t lie down (for example if you are at work) then try massaging your tummy from right to left.

 Some people report that drinking peppermint tea or using peppermint oil helps to relieve trapped wind.
 However, don’t use these if you have heartburn or acid reflux as peppermint can make it worse.
 You should also check with your doctor before taking peppermint oil if you take cyclosporine.

 You can also buy peppermint oil capsules on websites such as Amazon* (this is an affiliate link) and Healthpath also sell peppermint oil capsules, along with other supplements (this is an affiliate link).